What are rocks?

 That's why Kickfurther establishes big hairy audacious goals (BHAGs) that we call rocks, and focus on them every week to see if we are on track or not.
 Now onto our current rocks!

 Kickfurther Rocks for Fall '15

 1) $600k of monthly deal flow funded - Deal flow is the key metric for Kickfurther.
-Deal flow is equal to how many offers and the size of the offers we put on our marketplace.
+Deal flow is equal to how many opportunities and the size of the opportunities we put on our marketplace.
 When we bring on new companies we see all other relevant statistics for our business increase. $600k of deal flow puts us on the path to break even by early 2016 and begin our Series A round.

 3) 19/20 payback events have a payback and an update within the 1 week processing time - This is the UX statistic we are working on.
-More than anything else our users crave information from businesses they have partnered with.
+More than anything else, our users crave information from businesses they have partnered with.
 The money coming in is great too.
 We have several plans on how to improve this statistic, including making businesses link their bank accounts ahead of time in order to receive funds.

 So these are the things we are focusing on for the next three months.
 While they are all BHAGs we think they are also pretty SMART.